0zn/ClipMe/README.md

 A "Clipper" is a type of malware that targets cryptocurrency transactions.
 When users copy the address of a wallet that they intend to send Bitcoin to, the copied address is stealthily replaced by (you) the attacker's.
+This is to demonstrate the evolution of malware in the current crypto age.
+The script is currently undetected by VirusTotal, HybridAnalysis, MetaDefender, anyrun, etc.

 # Features